HaoranTang/CS440MP1/README.md

 # CS 440 MP1: Search
+MAINTAINING ACADEMIC INTEGRITY IS YOUR OWN OBLIGATION; DIRECT COPY OR OTEHR VIOLATIONS ARE STRONGLY DISCOURAGED.

 ## Implement:
 Write your search algorithms in *search.py* and do not edit any other files, except for testing.